 Here‘s Ed describing how the first thing he does every morning, is check how his album sales are doing in EVERY single market… as you do.

 Safe to say, Ed Sheeran would make a great business man even if he ever hung up his guitar for good.
-And he’s not alone: 50 Cent made far more money off Vitamin Water than on his album sales combined, Bono did the same investing in Facebook, and Mick Jagger received a business degree at the prestigious London School of Economics.
+And he’s not alone: 50 Cent made far more money off Vitamin Water than on his album sales combined, Bono achieved the same investing in Facebook, and Mick Jagger received a business degree at the prestigious London School of Economics.

-What’s Safe Isn’t Challenging, Art Must Be
+What’s Safe Isn’t Always Challenging – Art Must Be

 There is absolutely nothing wrong with using your gift for marketing, or ability to make shrewd business decisions to earn some cash.
 But, being business-minded should not be a pre-requisite to who shapes our cultural landscape.
 What sells is all too often what’s familiar.
-Art should be what’s challenging, what’s pushing the limits outward – and this is simply possible to do if your hedging your bets, and playing safe.
+Art should be what’s challenging, what’s pushing the limits outward – and this is simply not possible to do if you’re hedging your bets, and playing safe.
 Good business practice backs proven results, never the long shot.

 So, it seems Art & Good Business are directly at odds.